 A full tuition refund, minus $100 administrative fee, will be made to individuals who cancel at least one week before the start of classes.
 Cancellations must be received in writing.
-Refunds cannot be made after the start of classes.

-Students are expected to complete all assignments in a timely manner.
+Participants are expected to complete all assignments in a timely manner.
 Requests for extensions of due dates must be made in writing in advance of the due date.

 The Paralegal Skills course includes three multiple-choice examinations as well as writing assignments.
 Examinations are graded on a numerical basis; writing assignments are graded on a pass/fail basis.
 The overall Paralegal Skills course is graded as pass/fail.
 The Law courses (Torts, Contracts, Criminal Law, Family Law, and Real Estate) are graded on a numerical or letter grade basis.